-Some time ago, I was kindly invited by Abarta Audio Guides to write a little something on the ‘Historical Patrick”.
+Some time ago, I was kindly invited by Abarta Heritage to write a little something on the ‘Historical Patrick”.
 I jumped at the chance.

-Abarta are an Irish company who specialise in audiobooks and audioguides concerning history, heritage, archaeology, culture and folklore.
+Abarta is the leading Irish company specializing in Irish digital audio guides, heritage interpretation and visitor service solutions to communities, cultural sites and institutions.
 It also happens to be owned and run by archaeologists.
 There’s something special about heritage material produced by people who have researched, excavated, visited, surveyed and physically held such subject matter in their own hands.
 It’s comes across in their approach and work.
 Detail and perspective.
 I’d like to think it might occasionally come across in mine.

 We wanted to give an idea of his overall background within Ireland and Britain of the time, the landscape he would have witnessed and to give a flavour of what is known about the physical, social and cultural realities.
 We wanted to let his own story, his own words from his own hands, take centre stage whilst also retaining a wider academic framework informing the narrative.
 We wanted something which would reflect the rich details, issues and complexities involved in studying Patrick and his works alongside his importance and place in the development of later Irish identity and tradition.

 The resulting audiobook, ‘Patrick; Six Years A Slave’, is available here.

 It was just another wet day in a wet week (in a wetter Ireland) but I remember it well.
 Crowded lecture hall filling up with babbling undergraduates.
 Messy desks, discarded papers and empty coffee cups from the previous lecture (the type of subject that produces students with hungover frowns and disaffected scarves).
 The white noise of several hundred history students shoving their way in – past those exiting – talking over each other whilst looking for pens and refill pads down the bottom of soggy bags.
 The smell of wet canvas runners.
 The smell of socks just beginning to turn a dryer shade of kale.